serverless/blog/posts/2018-04-30-how-to-create-landing-page-with-serverless-components.md

         REACT_APP_SIGNUP_API: ${apiEndpoint.url}sign-up
 ```

-## Deploy
+## Deploy!

-Now we have created our landing page and it's time for the final deploy.
+We have created our landing page.
+It's time for the final deploy.

-In your terminal run
+In your terminal run:

 ```bash
 ../../bin/components deploy